Martin Frič

 Martin Frič (29 March 1902 – 26 August 1968) was a Czech film director, screenwriter and actor.
 He had more than 100 directing credits between 1929 and 1968, including feature films, shorts and documentary films.

+Personal Life and Death

 Throughout his life, Frič struggled with alcoholism.
 On the day of the Warsaw Pact invasion of Czechoslovakia in 1968, he attempted suicide, after battling cancer.
 He died in the hospital five days later.